jhfgloria/bloggista/README.md

 ### - `build`

 The `build` command is the backbone of Bloggista.
 It is what allows all your HTML files to be compiled into a beautiful blog.
-The results of the build will be available `/dist`.
+The results of the build will be available in the `/dist` folder.
+In case you want bloggista to keep watching your changes and build accordingly, run it with `--watch` option.

 ```
-> bloggista build
+> bloggista build --watch
 ```

+### - `--help`

+Any command can be run with the `--help` option (including `bloggista --help`) which will prompt an explanation of the command.

 # Structure